AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS.md

 ---

-Your Origin is the core archetype of your character.
-It can be be anything from a bioengineered species to someone with opinions and a mohawk.
-Whatever your choice, it will have heavily affected your character's past up until this point - as it will their future.
+Your Origin is the core of your character.
+It can be anything from a bioengineered human to someone with opinions and a mohawk.
+Whatever your choice, it will have heavily affected your character's past - as it will their future.

+Consider what lead to them becoming who they are today.
+Have they experienced something extraordinary?
+Were they shunned from their home?
+Did they find solace in another?
-Feel free to be creative with how you interpret your Origin
+Feel free to be creative with your character and their history!
+Space is a big place, where all sorts of things can happen.

-Choose your origin or roll a d6 to choose one randomly.
-Then pick one benefit.
+Choose your Origin, or roll a d6 to choose one randomly.
+Then pick one of the two benefits.

 # I - CARBON

+>

+-> Artificial humans
+-> Grown in exo-wombs, adapted to live off-world
+-> Mass-produced for labor; miners, engineers, doctors, soldiers -> Short life spans
-> *Grown in space-based exo-wombs.
-Short life spans.
-They live their lives offworld and are untroubled by the darkness of space.
-More comfortable in an EVA suit than out of one.*
+-> More comfortable in an EVA suit than out of one

--> Artifical humans
--> Grown in exo-wombs, adapted

 **LIFESPAN**
-Carbons live on average up to 60 years.
+Carbons live on average 50 years.

 **GENE-TAILORED LUNGS**
 Use half oxygen compared to everyone else (one step for every two normal steps).